Distributed Computability in Byzantine Asynchronous Systems: Topological Model

-Although we have defined simplices and complexes in a purely combinatorial way, they can also be interpreted geometrically.
+Although we defined simplices and complexes in a purely combinatorial way, they can also be interpreted geometrically.
 An $n$-simplex can be identified with the convex hull of $(n+1)$ affinely-independent points in the Euclidean space of appropriate dimension.
-This geometric interpretation can be extended to complexes.
-The point-set underlying such a \emph{geometric complex} $\cK$ is called its \emph{polyhedron}, and is denoted $|\cK|$.
+This geometric realization can be extended to complexes.
+The point-set that underlies such \emph{geometric complex} $\cK$ is called the \emph{polyhedron} of $\cK$, denoted by $|\cK|$.